Skip to content

 Mix the dough

-1. In a bowl, make a well with the flour, add the water, and mix until the dough is smooth.
+1. In a bowl, dilute the sourdough starter in the water.
+Add the flour, and mix until the dough is smooth.
 There is no need to knead, the ingredients simply need to be combined.

-3. Incorporate the sourdough starter to the dough, pushing in with your fingers while rotating the bowl with your other hand.
+3. Add the salt (and optional herbs/seeds), and incorporate it by pushing in with your fingers while rotating the bowl with your other hand.
 Knead lightly until the dough is homogenous.
-Cover with the same cloth and let rest for 30 minutes.
+Let rest 20 minutes.

-1. On one side of the bowl, reach under the dough.
+1. Keep a glass of water on the side to wet your fingers as you work the dough (it will stick less).
+On one side of the bowl, reach under the dough.
 Grab this side of the dough, pull it up, and bring it to the top.
 Turn the bowl a quarter turn and repeat this process three times to go all the way around.
 Wet your fingers to avoid having dough stick to your hands.
 Cover and let rest.

 2. Repeat the previous folding step every 30 minutes.
 Four folds in total (counting the first one) are enough.
 The dough should have risen for 1 h 30 after your fourth and last fold.
 Let rest one extra hour without folding.